[Banner courtesy of McCorkle Creations}

 Roger Zelazny snorted, "So Taylor Swift would have lyrics to her songs when she broke up with one."

 Hemingway puffed on his cigar.
-"My post did well yesterday, didn't it?"
+"My post did well the other day, didn't it?"

 Roger nodded.
 "Surprisingly so since you nay-sayed their dream of slapping a novel together in a month."